How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Additional Required Components

-Kenwood MC-60A, MC-80 and MC-85 desk mics are great options that sound better than pretty much all hand mics, work fine on 5V (no batteries needed), have built-in preamps, and can provide the same audio level output as an EMS-57 allowing them to be used with this design with no changes needed to the mic gain settings.
+Kenwood MC-60A, MC-80 and MC-85 desk mics are great options that sound better than pretty much all hand mics, work fine on 5V (no batteries needed), have built-in preamps, and have similar output audio levels as an EMS-57.
 Many Icom desk mics can also work great but require an adapter to go to a Kenwood/Alinco mic pinout.
 The Icom SM-10, SM-30 and SM-50 are all great sounding mics.
 An MFJ-1263 Mic/Radio Switch Box is a great way to connect multiple brands of mics to various radios or UCIs.

-Any 3 - 8 Ω speaker should be fine but for good audio quality I would recommend a small mobile speaker from Icom, Kenwood or Yaesu such as an SP-35 or MLS-100 which are around $30 or so.
-Any new speaker I've tried that costs under $20 has almost always sounded terrible.
-Whereas old Heathkit, Motorola, Kenwood and many other vintage speakers often sound excellent and can be easily found for ~$25 - $50.
+Any 3 - 8 Ω speaker should be fine but for good audio quality I would recommend a small mobile speaker from Icom, Kenwood or Yaesu such as an SP-35 or MLS-100 which are around $30.
+Almost every speaker I've tried that costs under $20 has sounded terrible, whereas old Heathkit, Motorola, Kenwood and many other vintage speakers often sound excellent and can be easily found for ~$25 - $50.

 A small PAM8302A amp module has plenty of volume for most environments, but for louder environments eg. driving on the highway with the windows open you may need something a bit louder.
 The PAM8302A module will output 2.5W @ 4Ω and 1.5W @ 8Ω or there are many other small audio amp modules available with power ratings into the 50+Watt range but you would then need to power the amp module from a separate power supply, as URIs or miniPC USB ports will only be able to supply about 5V 1-2A.